Audi e-tron interior & comfort

 Audi e-tron dashboard

-The novelty value of this setup is undeniable, but in practice it's not great to use: the screens aren't as high up as you'd expect, so taking a quick glance at what's behind you feels less natural than we'd want.
-We recommend sticking with a conventional mirror setup on the standard e-tron, saving yourself £1,250 in the process.
+The novelty value of this setup is undeniable, but in practice it's not great to use: the screens aren't as high up as you'd expect, so taking a quick glance at what's behind you feels less natural than with a conventional mirror.
+We recommend sticking with a normal mirror setup on the standard e-tron, saving yourself £1,250 in the process.

 Equipment, options & accessories

 Initially, three versions of the e-tron are being offered: a standard model, a Launch Edition and an ultra-exclusive Edition 1, with only 30 of the latter making their way to the UK.